-Starting any new business involves a lot of work, but getting your new website to perform from the off is a challenge met by many new business owners.
+Starting any new business involves a lot of work, but getting your new website to perform from the off is a challenge met by many new small business owners.
 New websites have a lot of ground to catch up on established companies but there are a few simple, yet highly effective, tips you can follow that may give you excellent results.

 Google in particular is using ‘Local Search’ as it’s first list of answers.
 If they know the searcher is located in Manchester, they will show Manchester based answers first.
 So how do we start?

 The single most important part of the plan.
 For your new business these should be your first priority.

 Getting on Google Maps is possible for some businesses depending upon your local competition and location.

 This alone may result in getting that much sough after Page 1 result with your Local SEO.

 The key to this is consistency – The same information repeated across all of the main business listings.

 This way search engines are more likely to add your listing to its Magic 7 Map Listings.